Stockyards National Historic District

 Venturing out to the really the heart of Texas culture and cowboy history.
 Stockyard of Fort Worth should be done in a weekend or maybe a whole day.
 There is alot to do for the entire family, and you will get a better glimpse of the cowboy history of Texas.

-Alot more then meets the eye for Stockyard.
+Alot more than meets the eye for Stockyard.
 It spans several city blocks of stores, museums, restaurants, and lots of fun things to see and do.
-We arrived pretty early on a week day.
+We arrived pretty early on a weekday.
 So parking was easy, and there weren’t a lot of people.
-I can’t imagine what it would be like on the weekend or holidays.
+I can’t imagine what it would be like on weekends or holidays.
 Luckily we went in December, so the temperature was manageable being outside.
-We first parked right off of the main road – to the right of the Stockyard Museum.
+We first parked off the main road – to the right of the Stockyard Museum.
 Parking, as I said, was easy.
 All parking in and around the Stockyard is paid to park – so pay attention to the parking meters at the beginning of the parking lot.

 Kids activities at the Stockyard – The Maze